 Ever wonder what happens when it snows at Toronto Pearson?
-The GTAA has carefully designed an efficient winter operation, helping to minimize the impact of that frosty weather!
-In this section, learn about the components that make up our winter plan – from snow removal to our deicing facility.
+Our carefully designed winter operation helps to minimize the impact of that frosty weather and keep you moving safely and efficiently!
+Learn about our winter plan – from snow removal to deicing.

 At 60 acres, Toronto Pearson's Central Deicing Facility is the largest, most technologically advanced in the world.